-6.17 At Redcastle Family School we regularly review decisions and actions and relevant policies are updated to reflect any lessons learnt.
+6.17 At Redcastle Family School we regularly review decisions and actions, and relevant policies are updated to reflect any lessons learnt.
 We look out for potential patterns of concerning, problematic or inappropriate behaviour.
 Where a pattern is identified, we decide upon an appropriate course of action.
-We will refer to our Behaviour Policy and promote positive behaviour, work and attitude through praise and reward (rather than merely deterring anti-social behaviour) and emotional regulation for the child to be an optimal learner.